 The ACH Network is a processing and delivery system that provides for the distribution and settlement of electronic credits and debits among financial institutions.
 The National Automated Clearing House (NACHA) is responsible for maintaining and policing the electronic payments network commonly referred to as the Automated Clearing House (ACH).
-For years, the most notable electronic payment program offered was Direct Deposit.

 Direct Deposit and Direct Payment

 Direct Payment is a pre-authorized debit that uses the ACH Network, and is typically used for recurring consumer bills such as mortgages, loans, utilities, investments and charitable contributions.
-The average dollar value of a Direct Payment was $759.

 Commonly Used ACH Formats